enigarv/Amazon-review-analysis/README.md

 # Reviews Analysis
 I perform a Sentiment Analysis, also known as Opinion Mining, on Amazon’s reviews for the purpose to extract subjective information by analyzing text data written by users.
 The main goal is to identify the user’s subjectivity and classify the statements into two different groups of sentiments.
 I also perform a clustering analysis on the reviews in order to discover similarities.
 Indeed, understanding purchase patterns has significant impact on similar item suggestions, which is a crucial component to the Amazon experience.
+I download the data from this web site https://drive.google.com/drive/folders/0Bz8a_Dbh9Qhbfll6bVpmNUtUcFdjYmF2SEpmZUZUcVNiMUw1TWN6RDV3a0JHT3kxLVhVR2M?resourcekey=0-TLwzfR2O-D2aPitmn5o9VQ.
+The code comes with a data loader which automatically unzip the data.

 # Preprocessing
 For NLP projects, text preprocessing is traditionally a vital step as it has a potential impact on the final performance of our models.
 The first step we made